wintercms/docs/database-behaviors.md

-# Database Behaviors
+# Database: Behaviors

 - [Purgeable](#purgeable)
 - [Sortable](#sortable)

 Model behaviors are used to implement common functionality.
 Unlike [Traits](traits) these can be implemented either directly in a class or by extending the class.
 You can read more about behaviors [here](../services/behaviors).

 <a name="purgeable"></a>
 ## Purgeable